schulle4u/sewira/README-en.md

 * Clone or [Download this repository](https://github.com/schulle4u/sewira/archive/refs/heads/main.zip) into any folder, e.g. `/home/username/sewira`.
 * Make `sewira.sh` executable: `chmod +x ./sewira.sh`
 * Change into the `streams` directory, and add your m3u files.
 One stream per file.
 Some german example stations are already available.
-* Optionally: For more convenience, open the file `~/.profile`  and add a call for `sewira.sh` at the end.
+* Optionally: For more convenience, open the file `~/.profile`  and add a call for `sewira.sh` at the bottom.
 This will ensure that the station list is active upon login or system startup, if you have configured auto-login.
 * Optionally: Add a shell alias to bring back the menu after closing the radio without restarting the system, e.g. `alias 0=~/sewira/sewira.sh`

 ## Usage